JP-VFX3D/VFX_Scripts/README.md

 # VFX_Scripts
-Niche scripts for use in Maya and Houdini (python and mel).
+Niche scripts to use in Maya (Python and Mel) and Houdini (Python).